visual-layer/fastdup/README.md

          </a>
       </td>
       <td rowspan="4">
-         <b>🖼 Analyze Image Classification Dataset:</b> Learn how to load a labeled image classification dataset and analyze for potential issues.
+         <b>🖼 Finding and Removing Mislabels:</b> Learn how to load a labeled image classification dataset and analyze for potential issues.
 If you have labeled ImageNet-style folder structure, have a go!
          <br>
          <br>
          <b>📌 Dataset:</b> <a href="https://github.com/fastai/imagenette">Imagenette</a>.